 9 Box Jump Alternatives & How To Do Them With Proper Form

 Becoming too narrow minded in the gym is one of the 8 deadly training sins.
-So weightlifters should keep an open mind and try any number of the box jump alternatives listed below in order to build muscle and improve cardio and conditioning.
+So weightlifters should keep an open mind and try any number of alternatives to box jumps listed below in order to build muscle and improve cardio and conditioning.

 Exercises can be mixed and matched, as most will target similar muscle groups of the legs.